freeCodeCampLisbon/eventos/basic-react/tutorial-step1.md

 We see that we have three components:

 We have a parent component (red).
 It has a headline, and two child components:
-* MarkdownInput (blue): Here users can enter markdown
+* MarkdownInput (blue): It has a textarea where users can enter markdown
-* HtmlOutput (green): It displays the entered markdown as HTML
+* HtmlOutput (green): It has a div that displays the entered markdown as HTML

 This time, the mock was already created for you.
 In future, you should do it yourself.
 You can do it online on [draw.io](https://draw.io).
 Or you can use tools like [Pencil](https://pencil.evolus.vn/) or [Balsamiq](https://balsamiq.com/) for your desktop.